danishrp102/Portfolio-application/README.md

   -> Since a csv file is to be processed, click on 'form-data'.
 This takes in a key value pair where the key is the file name variable accepted by the controller layer and the value is the csv file.
   -> In my code, I am taking the file input by the variable name 'file' - so for the key part, tyep 'file' and check the adjacent box.
 Set the input type from Text to File.
   -> Finally, upload the csv file in the value field and hit Send.
+  -> If the update was a success, an integer denoting the total number of records updated is returned as a response.

   <img width="1369" alt="Screenshot 2024-01-19 at 2 13 55 AM" src="https://github.com/danishrp102/Portfolio-application/assets/75444712/1eb522ff-2fef-429c-817e-1a4d5e5dd356">